Migration Guide: Adopt the Bluetooth SIG Standards Library¶

 )

-gm = results[gm_uuid].value # GlucoseMeasurementData
+gm = results[gm_uuid] # GlucoseMeasurementData directly

-gmc = results[gmc_uuid].value # GlucoseMeasurementContextData
+gmc = results[gmc_uuid] # GlucoseMeasurementContextData directly

 print(f"Seq {seq}: Glucose {gm.glucose_concentration} {gm.unit}")